knhnkg/knhnkg/README.md

 - Currently in my final year at The University of Melbourne
 - I study Computing and Software Systems
-- Reach me at: bellakwon2003@gmail.com
+- You can reach me at: bellakwon2003@gmail.com

 #### Skills & Tools